 Even if you live in a large house with plenty of spots for kitty to spend time in, having some high locations that are human-approved for your cat to take advantage of is important.
 Of course, having some high spots for kitty to hang out in becomes even more important if you live tight quarters with your pet – as vertical space can make even the smallest of apartments feel quite spacious to felines.

-Whether this means grabbing a massive cat jungle gym if you have the space to spare, or a narrow, tall cat tree if you’re tight on it, or whether it means simply re-arranging furniture you’ve already got so kitty can jump onto the back of the sofa, then onto a dresser, and finally onto the top of a bookshelf – maximizing the vertical space in your house would really help out your kitty, and the lack thereof could be the only reason your cat is jumping up on kitchen counters.
+Whether this means grabbing a massive cat jungle gym if you have the space to spare, or a narrow, tall cat tree/a few smaller cat trees if you’re tight on it, or whether it means simply re-arranging furniture you’ve already got so kitty can jump onto the back of the sofa, then onto a dresser, and finally onto the top of a bookshelf – maximizing the vertical space in your house would really help out your kitty, and the lack thereof could be the only reason your cat is jumping up on kitchen counters.

 Solution: Make sure there are plenty of high surfaces besides counters for your cat to jump up on.
 Need some helpful ideas for making this happen?
 Check out the section in this article on enhancing vertical space.